ahupp/unit-syntax/README.md

-`unit-syntax` extends the Python language in Jupyter/IPython to support expressions with physical units:
+`unit-syntax` adds support for physical units to the Python language:

 ```python
 >>> speed = 5 meters/second